regenwatchdog/regenwatchdog.github.io/_estates/southwark/ledbury.md

   - image_path: /images/tustin5.jpeg
   - image_path: /images/tustin6.jpeg
 coordinates:
-  - -0.054867,51.480339
+  - -0.061766,51.481221
 ---
-298 homes are earmarked for demolition on Southwark's Tustin estate on the Old Kent Road.
+Circa 2,000 homes remain earmarked for demolition on the remaining 3 phases of Southwark's Aylesbury estate redevelopment.

 In March 2017, a [council briefing report](http://moderngov.southwark.gov.uk/documents/s67406/Report.pdf) disclosed that _'there are initial plans being led by Regeneration for the overall development of the Tustin Estate, which would involve large scale demolition of the majority of the estate'._ (para 4)